Double trouble: China property launches to deepen inventory overhang, price declines

-HONG KONG (Reuters) - Property launches in China are set to surge in the latter half of the year with developers sticking to their schedules despite mounting inventories, spelling double trouble for a market hammered by months of falling prices.
+HONG KONG, Aug 28 (Reuters) - Property launches in China are set to surge in the latter half of the year with developers sticking to their schedules despite mounting inventories, spelling double trouble for a market hammered by months of falling prices.

 Prices started to decline in March as the slowing economy hit demand, inventories ballooned and developers began offering discounts.
 The current slump was confirmed by official data only around the middle of the year, way after developers had already committed themselves to completing projects for 2014.